ErpNetDocs/tech/advanced/calculated-attributes/QA/How-to-get-specific-field-of-a-parent-document.md

 # How to get specific field of a parent document?

-When in a calculation attribute there is a need for a value of an attribute of the parent document, there are two options:
+When calculating an attribute requires the value of an attribute of a parent document, there are two options:

 1. The attribute is part of the parent document table
-2. The attribute is part of the specific entity of the parent document
+2. The attribute is part of the specific entity of the parent document (SalesOrder, StoreOrder, StoreTransaction, Payment, etc.)

-If the attribute is part of the parent document table, then we may get it directly by **[GETOBJVALUE](https://docs.erp.net/tech/advanced/calculated-attributes/operators/getobjvalue.html)** operator in the following expression:
+In the first case, we may get the value directly by **[GETOBJVALUE](https://docs.erp.net/tech/advanced/calculated-attributes/operators/getobjvalue.html)** operator in the following expression:

 ```
 10: GETOBJVALUE REF:Parent ATTRIB:DocumentNo